chrisc96594/MNIST-Clasiffication/README.md

 ## Overview
 The MNIST dataset is a collection of 70,000 grayscale images of handwritten digits (0-9).
 The goal of the project is to train a neural network to recognize and predict the digits accurately.
+Preprocessing: Loads and processes the MNIST dataset.
+Display Functions: Includes code to visualize both individual samples and a concatenated view of multiple images.
+Model: Defines a simple neural network with 512 neurons in the hidden layer, using sigmoid activation and softmax for the output.
+Training: Trains the model for 3000 steps with batched data and stochastic gradient descent (SGD).
+Evaluation: Computes accuracy on both training batches and the test dataset.
+Misclassifications: Displays any misclassified images.

 ## Data
 The MNIST dataset contains: